 Information security focuses specifically on protecting the data and information of an organization, employees, or users, which can exist in both physical and electronic form.
 Information security also means making sure data is accessible to those who are authorized to use it.

 You can take several paths to become an information security analyst.
-Ultimately, you’ll need to have certain skills.
-These include:
+Ultimately, you’ll need to gain the following skills:

 Computer security basics: This includes knowledge of firewalls, routers, and other security infrastructure, as well as an understanding of risk management frameworks.
 Some information security jobs might ask for ethical hacking or penetration testing experience.